John T. Edge to remain director, while Southern Foodways Alliance maps a more inclusive future

 Wey then suggested White power brokers need to quit their jobs to make way for people of color to fill those roles.
 He specifically suggested, multiple times, that Edge quit as SFA director.

 “Tunde said something that really brought me up short, which was, ‘You’re always talking about having everybody at the table.
-But it’s always your table,’” Kathleen Purvis, a veteran food journalist and a member of SFA, told The Washington Post.
+But it’s always your table,’” Kathleen Purvis, a veteran food journalist and a member of the SFA, told The Washington Post.
 “I thought, ‘Well, yeah, if it’s your table, you’re controlling what’s on the table.’”

 “It’s almost like noblesse oblige,” Purvis added.
 “You know, ‘I’m doing so much good for these smaller groups that have been ignored and maltreated.
 But I am the one who gets to control the narrative.’”